Here are some examples, all involving "spring" lines, a

 you must fit.

-Now, with the line secured at the dock and your wheel turned hard toward the dock (to
+Now, with the line secured at the dock and your wheel turned hard away from the dock (to

 Miracle upon miracles, your boat will start moving sideways, into the allotted space!
 If